-The test is constructed so that there are at least six items measuring each OAS standard.
+The test is constructed so that there are at least six items measuring each assessable OAS (Standards 2-6).
 The number of items, six, is based on estimating the number of items that could produce a reasonably reliable estimate of a student's mastery of the content measured.